By Jimmy Singh

-Of course in such a scenario, the driver would also be charged with driving whilst disqualified and be liable for a minimum of 2 years disqualification for that offence (unless the magistrate gives the driver the benefit of a non-conviction under a ‘section 10’ order).
+Of course in such a scenario, the driver would also be charged with driving whilst disqualified and be liable for a minimum of 2 years disqualification for that offence (unless the magistrate gives the driver the benefit of a non-conviction under a ‘section 10 dismissal or conditional release order’).
 The date the disqualification commences for the drive whilst disqualified offence is covered in scenario B.

 A driver is found to be driving whilst disqualified.